 If conditions (1) or (2) of this subsection cannot be met, then the receiving watercourse to and including the discharge point shall be designed and constructed to withstand the expected velocity anywhere the velocity exceeds the prior to development velocity by ten percent.

 Acceptable management measures.
 Measures applied along or in combination to satisfy the intent of this section are acceptable if there are no objectionable secondary consequences.
-The commission recognizes that the management of stormwater runoff to minimize or control downstream channel and bank erosion is a developing technology.
+The Town recognizes that the management of stormwater runoff to minimize or control downstream channel and bank erosion is a developing technology.
 Innovative techniques and ideas will be considered and may be used when shown to have the potential to produce successful results.
 Some alternatives are to:

 Avoid increases in surface runoff volume and velocity by including measures to promote infiltration to compensate for increased runoff from areas rendered impervious.